2023 Best Value General Agriculture Schools in the Southwest Region

 OSU excels when it comes to quality.
 It’s ranked in the top 15% of all schools on our Best General Agriculture Schools in the Southwest Region list.

-Full General Agriculture at Oklahoma State University - Main Campus Report
+Read full report on General Agriculture at Oklahoma State University - Main Campus

-Tarleton State University landed the #10 spot in the 2023 rankings for the best value general agriculture programs.
-Located in the remote town of Stephenville, Tarleton is a public college with a large student population.
+Tarleton State University ranked #10 on this year’s Best Value General Agriculture Schools in the Southwest Region list.
+Located in the town of Stephenville, Tarleton is a public college with a large student population.

-Out-of-state tuition fees for undergraduate students at Tarleton are $17,582 per year.
+The average tuition and fees for an out-of-state undergraduate student at Tarleton are $17,582 a year.

 Read full report on General Agriculture at Tarleton State University